binbashroot/provision_proxmox/README.md

 $ cd provision_proxmox
 $ cp inventory/example_provision_inventory.yml inventory/provision.yml
 $ vi inventory/provision.yml
-Edit the inventory so it has your desired settings
+Edit the inventory so it has your desired settings.

 ```